yazawa69/Muetzentum/MuetzentumKonzept.md

 test<br>
 alles wird gut in der muetze, denn sie wird dir die hoffnung der welt schenken<br>
 Ich will FF14 spielen<br>
-First of all through the yarn, all things are possible, so jot that down.<br>
+First of all, through the yarn, all things are possible, so jot that down.<br>
 <br>

 ## Ontologie
->Idealismus
+>Idealismus maybe
 >
 ## Heilslehren
 > ### Second-World-Theory